darktasevski/Frontend-Starter-Kit/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to everyone who's code was used!
-* Inspiration
-* etc